-The Directors of GSK plc manage the risks of the Group at a group level, rather than at an individual statutory entity level.
-For this reason, the Company's Directors believe that a discussion of the Group's risks would not be appropriate for an understanding of the development, performance or position of the Company's business.
-The principal risks and uncertainties of the Group, which include those of the Company, are discussed in the Group's 2022 annual report which does not form part of this report.
+The Board has considered the accessibility of additional capital and the potential risk to liquidity for the Company.
+However, the Board of GSK plc manage the risks of the Group at a group level, rather than at an individual statutory entity level.
+For this reason, the Company's Board believes that a discussion of the Group's risks would not be appropriate for an understanding of the development, performance or position of the Company's business.
+The principal risks and uncertainties of the Group, which include those of the Company, are discussed in the Group's 2023 annual report which does not form part of this report.